GrantBirki/ghostfolio/docs/imports/fidelity.md

 Set the env var `FIDELITY=true` before running the following script

 Now you can parse it with `FIDELITY=true script/format <path_to_csv> <account_id>`

-## Notes

-- Make sure all the `lib/historical_data` files are up to date from Yahoo finance
-- Make sure extra data that isn't csv data is stripped from the file that Fidelity gives you